UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.1.md

  2. Creates a stub implementation function in native code that will call back to the JIT when application code calls the function.

-The stub it is implemented by the JIT to call back into the JIT in a way that includes the information needed to identify the correct function to generate code for.
+The stub is implemented by the JIT to call back into the JIT in a way that includes the information needed to identify the correct function to generate code for.
 The JIT will do some of it's own internal setup and then call the code generation callback registered by the runtime code generator.
 This callback is what actually generates the LLVM IR, and ultimately the native code, for the function.